rmsrosa/random_notes/docs/src/generative/langevin_sampling.md

 ### Two-dimensional numerical example

 Let's do a two-dimensional example, now.
-We consider a trimodel bivariate normal distribution and use the two-dimensional overdamped Langevin equations to obtain samples from the score function of the distribution.
+We consider a trimodal bivariate normal distribution and use the two-dimensional overdamped Langevin equations to obtain samples from the score function of the distribution.

 ```@setup scoreandlangevin2d
 using StatsPlots